kyphan38/web/assets/docs/study/soft skills/02-ipl.md

   - The leader celebrated the process-choices and principles-over just focusing on the final outcome or fixed problems
   - The new leader emphasized rewarding behaviors, choices, and effort rather than just rewarding when the problem was solved or a goal was reached
 - Result:
-  - The team began evolving and improving, moving away from the reactive, “firefighting” approach to addressing issues
+  - The team began evolving and improving, moving away from the reactive, "firefighting" approach to addressing issues
   - Innovation, experimentation, and proactive problem-solving became more recognized and valued, leading to a healthier team dynamic
   - The system itself improved, which in turn made it more effective for the people using it
   - The overall atmosphere of the workplace shifted from critical and negative to one where people felt more empowered to contribute meaningfully to both the processes and the outcomes